awalterschulze/goderive/Readme.md

 # goderive

-goderive derives (generates) golang functions:
+goderive parses your go code and generates functions that are derived from the given types.
+Functions that are currently supported include:

   - Equal
   - Compare (TODO)

 ## Example

-The deriveEqualForPtrToA function will be generated given the following code:
+The `deriveEqualForPtrToA` function will be spotted as a function that needs to generated, because it has a prefix `deriveEqualFor` and specifies the type `PtrToA` in the suffix.

 ```go
 package main